wayneleung555/DevelopingDataProducts/README.md

 #### A Shiny application is created and deployed at https://wayneleung555.shinyapps.io/project/

-#### A RStudio Presenter file is created at https://github.com/wayneleung555/DevelopingDataProducts
+#### A RStudio Presenter file is created at Rpubs : http://rpubs.com/wayneleung/165503